ScoutmasterBucky/ScoutmasterBucky/site/merit-badges/nuclear-science/workbook/index.md

 {{#wb-req-text lines=8}}{{/wb-req-text}}
 {{/wb-req}}

 {{#wb-req item="6a" requirement="Make a drawing showing how nuclear fission happens, labeling all details.
 Draw another picture showing how a chain reaction could be started and how it could be stopped.
-Explain what is meant by a “critical mass.”"}}
+Explain what is meant by a \"critical mass.\""}}
 {{#wb-req-text lines=8}}{{/wb-req-text}}
 {{/wb-req}}